soarchorale/01_Offline_Simulation/README.md

 + **src** --*source code of this offline simulation*
 + **2018-XX-XX-XX-XX-XX.bag** --*rosbag file*
 + **Offline_Replay.mdl** --*the launch file of simulation*
-+ other cached files generated when simulated
++ Other cached files generated when simulated

 ## Installation